simonsobs/so_pysm_models/docs/highres_templates.rst

 High resolution templates
 *************************

+Starting from version 2.0, all input templates have been rotated to Equatorial, therefore by default the output is in Equatorial coordinates.

 :py:mod:`so_pysm_models` also provides access to templates with higher resolution and with updated data compared to the models included in PySM.